 I’m a huge, huge baseball fan.
 Namely, of the New York Mets and Yankees.
-Everyone I knew freeing up in the South Bronx lived baseball.
+Everyone I knew grewing up in the South Bronx lived and breathed baseball.
 Well, everyone except my mother.
 She found baseball to be excruciatingly boring.
 However, she never tried to convince me of her viewpoint.
-She found it amusing that scrawny, book nerd me, loved baseball.
+She found it amusing that scrawny, book-nerd me, loved baseball.
 But when she saw the scorecards that I kept, she figured it was a math thing for me.
 It wasn’t.
 I genuinely loved and still love baseball.
 I do readily admit I really liked the movie Moneyball.
 But my liking of said movie says more about how Brad Pitt can occasionally be a really good actor than it says about why I love baseball.

 I grew up in New York and thus I had two good teams to root for.
 I could easily go see a game via public transportation.
 Back then a kid like myself could get $5 seats.
 The local television station carried the games.
 I could stay at home and be accompanied by the baseball players on television.
 It kept me safe and sound.
 I loved being a fan.
 I had no idea about steroids or gambling.